TavaresEvora/commentable/README.md

 ### Installation ###

-Add commentable to your composer.json file to require Scafold :
+Add commentable to your composer.json file to require :
 ```
     require : {
         ...